Consensys/doc.goquorum/docs/Concepts/Multitenancy.md

 ### Tessera Q2T communication changes

-MPS introduces a new QT2 endpoint `/groups/resident` to return the resident groups defined in Tessera.
+The `/groups/resident` QT2 endpoint returns the resident groups defined in Tessera.
 This endpoint is invoked at GoQuorum startup to retrieve all resident groups.
 These details are kept in memory in GoQuorum, so the [private state manager](#private-state-manager) can resolve these resident groups to the corresponding private state.